DaimyoHub/KawaLang/README.md

         env = ["p"; "p.x"; "p.y"]
         get "p.x" from env : ok

-    *With a better design (without expanding) : * Hence, I've decided to fix this issue, making every attributes of an object visible in an environment only containing the object.
+    With a better design (without expanding) :
+    Hence, I've decided to fix this issue, making every attributes of an object visible in an environment only containing the object.

         env = ["p"]
         get "p.x" from env : ok

-    To perform it, I first look for the object in the given environment, then I try to the wanted attribute in its table of attributes.
+    To perform it, I first look for the object in the given environment, then I try to find the wanted attribute in its table of attributes.

+### List of extensions

+This interpreter of the Kawa language includes the following extensions :

+  - See features of the type checker that are not mandatory.
+  - [x] Cast expressions : `cast (class) expr`
+  - [x] The instanceof operation : `expr instanceof class`
+  - [x] Static methods (but not attributes because I did not have time to implement them)
+  - [x] Declaration of variables with an initial value.
+  - [-] Declaration of variables everywhere in a block of instructions. (in the case of a while block, it does not work properly.
+Local variables of the block will persist out of scope)
+  - [x] Structural equality of locations.
+  - [x] Telling when a semicolon is missing.
+  - [x] When the user is trying to access a location that does not exist, it gives an error message specifying a location's name that have to wanted type and that is almost like the written symbol.
+  - [-] Immutable attributes.